dronecan/dronecan.github.io/Implementations/Pyuavcan/Examples/ESC_throttle_control/index.md

 # ESC throttle control

-This example script demonstrates how to control ESC throttle setpoint using the Pyuavcan library.
+This example script demonstrates how to control ESC throttle setpoint using the PyDroneCAN library.
 Before running the script, make sure that no other node on the bus issues contradictory ESC commands concurrently.

 ## Writing the script